-Within the New Forest National Park, Natural England has advised that development within 400m of the New Forest Special Protection Area (SPA) or within 5.6km of the Solent Maritime Special Area of Conservation (SAC) can have such an effect.
-The Authority will look at this aspect in any submission.
+Within New Forest National Park Authority, Natural England has advised that within 400m of the New Forest Special Protection Area (SPA) and 5.6km of the Solent Maritime Special Area of Conservation (SAC), the creation of additional dwellings will have such an effect.
+Consequently this change of use may not be permitted development and you are advised to contact the Local Planning Authority for confirmation of this.